Send Your Materials, Help Tell Arlington's Story of the Pandemic

 All submissions are donations to the Center for Local History and will not be returned.

-This experience is uncharted territory for us all, but together these submissions will help paint a picture of Arlington during a period of difficulty and struggle but also of resilience and hope.
-With your help this picture will be more complete and more detailed.
+These submissions will help paint a picture of Arlington during a period of difficulty and struggle - but also of resilience and hope.
+And with your help the picture will be more complete and more detailed.